Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/README.md

 ## Functions

-The function `processRequest` takes the request object as input and outputs the response object, which is ready to be sent back to the Calculation Engine.
+The top-level function of the nostr Interpretation Engine is `processRequest`. `processRequest` takes the `request` object as input and outputs the `response` object, which is ready to be sent back to the Calculation Engine.

 Upon receiving a request via API, the Interpretation Engine performs the following steps:
 1. If `universalInterpretationProtocolID` is in the local db, proceed to step 2.
 If not, throw an error with the message: "universalInterpretationProtocolID not recognized."